John Beilein: West Virginia (2002–2007)

-During the 2005–06 season, West Virginia won its first eight Big East conference games and entered the top ten in the 2005–06 national rankings in February.
+During the 2005–06 season, West Virginia won its first eight Big East conference games and entered the top 10 in the 2005–06 national rankings in February.
 It was the first time West Virginia had ranked in the top ten in the Coaches' Poll, which had been created in 1993.
 They were the final unbeaten team in conference play.
 After the strong start, the team lost four of its next five games to fall to 9–4 in conference play.
 They won their next two games to clinch a first-round bye in the 2006 Big East tournament.
-With seemingly little to play for, they lost their regular season finale to finish with a 20–9 (11–5 Big East) regular season record.
+With seemingly little to play for, they lost their regular-season finale to finish with a 20–9 (11–5 Big East) regular-season record.
 West Virginia lost its quarterfinal round game in the conference tournament to Pitt, and earned a number six seed in the 2006 NCAA tournament.
 West Virginia won its opening weekend games against number eleven seed Southern Illinois and the number fourteen seed by 64–46 and 67–54 margins, respectively.
-West Virginia then lost in the Sweet Sixteen round to the number two seed Texas Longhorns in a wild finish that saw West Virginia erase a five-point deficit in the final fourteen seconds only to lose the game on a buzzer-beater.
+West Virginia then lost in the Sweet Sixteen round to number-two seed Texas Longhorns in a wild finish that saw West Virginia erase a five-point deficit in the final 14 seconds only to lose the game on a buzzer-beater.
 The two wins helped Beilein raise his NCAA tournament record to 6–4.

-During the 2006–07 season, WVU finished the regular season with a 21–8 (9–7 Big East) record to earn the number seven seed in the 2007 Big East tournament.
-In the first round of the tournament, they defeated the number ten seed 92–79 making a Big East tournament record 17 three-point shots.
+During the 2006–07 season, WVU finished the regular season with a 21–8 (9–7 Big East) record to earn the number-seven seed in the 2007 Big East tournament.
+In the first round of the tournament, they defeated the number-10 seed Providence 92–79 making a Big East tournament record 17 three-point shots.
 They lost to the second-seeded Louisville Cardinals, 82–71, in double overtime.
 Their 22–9 record earned them a top seed in the 32-team 2007 NIT.
-As the number one seed, West Virginia was able to play its first three games at home where it defeated the 74–50, team 90–77, and 71–60.
-Before West Virginia started play in the semifinals in New York, rumors started that Beilein would take the Michigan job after the season ended.
+As the number-one seed, West Virginia played its first three games at home, where it defeated the 74–50, team 90–77, and 71–60.
+Before West Virginia started play in the semifinals in New York, rumors started that Beilein would take the Michigan job after the season.
 In the semifinal contest against Mississippi State, they won 63–62 on a last-minute shot by Darris Nichols after recovering from a 14-point second-half deficit.
-The day before the championship game, Beilein was announced as one of three finalists (along with Kevin Stallings and Chris Lowery) for the Michigan Wolverines' head coaching job.
+The day before the championship game, Beilein was announced as one of three finalists (along with Kevin Stallings and Chris Lowery) for the Michigan head-coaching job.
 In the championship game, WVU defeated Clemson 78–73.
 The five wins raised Beilein's NIT career record to 14–6.